-In addition to his public sector work, Mike has extensive experience in the representation of private sector owners on domestic and international capital projects in the power generation (coal-fired, gas-fired, and hydroelectric), petrochemical, and process industries.
-His role includes strategic assistance on EPC and EPCm procurement, risk allocation, contracting, and conflict resolution, and he has worked on projects in over 10 countries.
-Given his background, Mike is frequently asked to serve as a neutral in arbitrations, mediations and DRBs, and as a peer reviewer of contracting practices and claims management.
-He is also involved in several national research projects for design-build and P3 best practices funded by FHWA and the TRB.
+In addition to his public sector experience, Mike also has extensive experience in representing private sector owners on domestic and international capital projects in the power generation (e.g., coal-fired, gas-fired, biomass and hydroelectric), petrochemical, and process industries.
+His role for these clients includes providing strategic assistance on EPC and EPCm procurements, drafting and negotiating contracts, and helping to resolve conflicts.
+Mike is also frequently asked to serve as a neutral in arbitrations, mediations, and DRBs, as well as to provide peer reviews on contracting practices and claims management.

 RECOGNITION